Innovation in Income Generation

 - No one employed by Hospice UK may enter the awards.

-- Projects should have been initiated or be completed during the twelve month period up to end August 2017.
+- Projects should have been initiated or be completed during the twelve month period up to the end of August 2018.

-- By entering these awards, entrants agree to work with Hospice UK to develop a case study about their project which can be shared with other hospice and palliative care organisations.
+- By entering these awards, entrants agree to work with Hospice UK to develop a case study about their project which can be shared with other hospices.

 - In certain circumstances, if the standard of entries is considered not high enough, the judges may elect not to make a particular award.